Co-Moderator Candidate Cece Armstrong meets attendees

 He added, “Whatever is in her hands will be well cared for” and it “will be infused with a lot of energy, imagination and love.”

 Another visitor to the booth, the Rev. Jen Kottler, a GA observer from Florence, South Carolina, sang Larson’s praises.
 “Tony's so incredibly smart and at the same time is so incredibly compassionate,” said Kottler, pastor of John Calvin Presbyterian Church.
-He's “He’s a wonderful pastor and his congregation is so proud and so supportive of him standing.
+“He’s a wonderful pastor and his congregation is so proud and so supportive of him standing.
 It’s just been so touching to watch.”

 Kathy Nice, executive presbyter of the Presbytery of Scioto Valley, praised Armstrong’s gifts.
 “She can preach like nobody’s business and what you see is what you get; she is very authentic,” Nice said.
 It’s important for a co-moderator “to be able to go in all different settings and still be who you are” and “in such a way that people can appreciate what message you're bringing.”